jussihyva/core/README.md

 in the school projects.
 Thus many of these standard functions have been re-created for this library.
 Since all of the functions are written in pure ISO compliant C, someof the functions cannot be as efficient as the library equivalents.
-The most important of these functions is rawcpy since it underlies the performance of most other functions.
-The rawcopy function `mcpy` provided in the library and used by the library functions is optimized as much as we were able and achieves about 60% of the library rawcpy's performance under critical load.
-Libc rawcpy is, however, an intrinsic instruction, meaning it's the fastest possible copying procedure provided by the CPU itself.
+The most important of these functions is memcpy since it underlies the performance of most other functions.
+The rawcopy function `mcpy` provided in the library and used by the library functions is optimized as much as we were able and achieves about 60% of the library memcpy's performance under critical load.
+Libc memcpy is, however, an intrinsic instruction, meaning it's the fastest possible copying procedure provided by the CPU itself.
 Thus it's unrealistic to presume similar performance can be achieved with C code.
-However there has been great effort put in performance throughout the library, so swapping the `mcpy` function to libc `rawcpy` project wide will net maximum performance from the library.
+However there has been great effort put in performance throughout the library, so swapping the `mcpy` function to libc `memcpy` project wide will net maximum performance from the library.
 We might make a separate branch where this swap has been made.